John Crawford - Anxiety Solutions Therapist & Author

 So, dealing with an alcohol problem is a therapy and it is often a journey.
 It will take time, diligence, patience and determination.
 There aren't I'm afraid any overnight cures.

-You may not have considered how much anxiety or depression might be playing a major role in your difficulties with alcohol, but I can tell you as a therapist with fifteen years of experience that it matters.
+You may not have considered how much anxiety or depression might be playing a major role in your difficulties with alcohol, but it matters.
 You may wonder then what a book about anxiety could have to do with your problem?

 Well, I wrote Anxiety Relief as a guide to overall well-being.
 It’s about learning to control your own mind and get your life into good shape.
 If you’ve been trying, unsuccessfully, to take control of your drinking, you might just find that this solution focussed gem has the answers you’ve been looking for.

 These problems don’t exist in isolation.
-They are always part of a bigger picture.
-Anxiety Relief will give you the tools you need to take back control where it counts…in your mind.
+They are always part of the bigger picture.
+Anxiety Relief will give you the tools you need to take back control where it counts… in your mind.

 Get Anxiety Relief today.
 An expert book from an experienced therapist.
 It could be the surprise solution you hadn’t yet considered!